Doxuno

 6.

-The Lodger agrees to: (a) pay rent on the due date; (b) use the Property only as a private residence and not for any business, trade or profession; (c) keep the room and shared areas clean and tidy; (d) not cause any nuisance, annoyance or disturbance to the Landlord, other occupants or neighbours (including under the Antisocial Behaviour, Crime and Policing Act 2014); (e) promptly report any damage or disrepair to the Landlord; (f) not make any alteration, decoration or addition to the Property without the Landlord's prior written consent; (g) comply with all applicable laws and not use the Property for any unlawful purpose; and (h) vacate the Property at the end of the licence period with all personal belongings removed.
+The Tenant shall: (a) pay the rent and any contractually agreed contribution to bills on the due date; (b) use the room and shared areas only as a private residence and not for business, trade or profession except occasional remote working that does not affect insurance; (c) keep the room and (with the other occupants) the shared areas in clean, tidy and tenantable condition; (d) not cause nuisance, annoyance or harassment to the Landlord, other occupants or neighbours (Anti-social Behaviour, Crime and Policing Act 2014); (e) promptly report any disrepair, defect, water leak, electrical fault, vermin infestation or hazard to the Landlord in writing; (f) not make alterations, redecorate or remove fixtures without the Landlord’s prior written consent; (g) not change the locks to the room or any common door without the Landlord’s prior written consent and a duplicate key; (h) comply with all applicable laws and the requirements of the property’s mortgagee, freeholder or insurer; (i) on termination, vacate the room with all personal belongings removed and return all keys; and (j) not assign, sub-let or part with possession of the room (clause 11 below).

 7.